minvws/nl-covid19-data-dashboard/packages/cms/README.md

 The application reads its locale strings from `packages/app/public/nl-export.json` and `packages/app/public/en-export.json`.
 These JSONs are exported from the Sanity lokalize documents but they are not part of the repository.
-Therefor you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the
+Therefore you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the
 Sanity dataset.
 For Typescript these JSONs are a static data source, so it will complain when they do not contain all the keys that are used in the code.

 ### Adding Texts

-You can run `yarn lokalize:add-text` from the repository root to add a text to the Sanity lokalize section in the development dataset.
+You can run `yarn lokalize:add` from the repository root to add a text to the Sanity lokalize section in the development dataset.
 There are a few different flavors for convenience.

 New texts only need an NL string when they are added.
 EN is optional and will use NL as a fallback.

-After adding a text, the export script is called to update the JSON file.
+After adding a text, the export script is called to update your local JSON file.

 #### Flags

 Without any flags the user is presented with an interactive prompt to specify what key you want to add.
-This using autocompletion on existing keys to easily find a nested location.
+This is using auto-completion on existing keys to easily find a nested location.

 Using the `-k` or `--key` flag you can pre-specify the key/path in dot notation